Introduction to Prompt Engineering for Image Generation

 4. Prints the resulting formatted prompt

-When you run this script, you should see output similar to the following:
+When you run this script, the output will look like this:

 Summary and Next Steps